-The option of Pass/Fail will be extended to Graduate Students for the Spring 2020 semester, after consultation with and the permission of the student’s Graduate Advisor or program director/coordinator.
+The option of Pass/Fail will be extended to Graduate Students for the Fall 2020 semester, after consultation with and the permission of the student’s Graduate Advisor or program director/coordinator.
 Graduate courses graded on a Pass/Fail basis will not count towards the limit of no more than 2 grades of C within the planned program.
 Graduate students will receive a grade of “P^” for grades of "C" or higher.
 A grade of P* will be awarded for letter grades of C- through D-, and F will be awarded for letter grades of F.

+In order to qualify for Dean’s or President’s List in the Fall 2020 semester, full-time undergraduates need to earn at least 6 credits on a standard letter grade basis in that semester (thus excluding courses taken on a P/F basis).
+In order to qualify for Dean’s or President’s List in the Spring 2021 semester, part-time undergraduates need to earn a total of at least 6 credits on a standard letter grade basis in the Fall 2020 and Spring 2021 semesters.

+The deadline for declaring intent to change from graded to Audit status for a course for the Fall 2020 semester must be filed in the Office of Registrar by Monday, November 30, 2020.
+The Office of the Registrar will make available an updated request form that students must submit by the deadline.

 End